Mikopet/homeworks/README.md

 With the most efficient solution I will make a new log format and bind back to the benchmark to see, it has any improvement in the metrics or ain't.

+### 2) Prerequisites
+I did some environment with docker and docker-compose.
+Latest ruby:alpine is perfect for us.
+Does not need exact versions yet.
+This project is ephemeral.
+And I did a Rakefile, this will be the center of the repository.
+It will run, generate, test, benchmark, and so on if neded.

-### 2) Version #1: The requested OOP approach
+### 3) Version #1: The requested OOP approach
 I decided to go with this first.
 This is because I don't know how many time I will had in the next week: so the business value first, and after that I can refactor or something.